bleudchanel/TheCProgrammingLanguage/README.md

-# Solving the Assignments of MIT 6.042J / 18.062J Mathematics for Computer Science
+# Solving the exercises of "The C Programming Language" book
 by Wilmer Vidal Uruchi Ticona wilmer.vidal.uruchi@est.fib.upc.edu

-As a way to remember some concepts I forgot with time, and to learn others that I was never taught, I decided to undertake the task of solving the assignments of the freely available course of MIT 6.042J / 18.062J Mathematics for Computer Science, which you can find here: https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-042j-mathematics-for-computer-science-fall-2010/index.htm.
+As a way to get a solid understanding of this ancient yet still useful language, I decided to get into the adventure of going through the book in its entirety, and solve the exercises of each chapter.

-This is a work in progress, I will try to update as often as possible with new exercises, but it will take a while, not only for the complexity of the course, but also for my lack of free time.
+This is a work in progress, I will try to update as often as possible with new exercises, but it will take a while, not only because of the complexity of the task at hand, but also for my lack of free time.

-The assignments will be presented as PDF files, and I will include the tex file also.
+The exercises will be distributed as .c files organized by files according to the corresponding chapter.

-Also, a big thanks to MIT for making this useful material available for free.

 Best Regards,
 Wilmer